rdkcentral/rdkb-halif-cm/docs/pages/CMhalSpec.md

 ## Logging and debugging requirements

-The component should log all the error and critical informative messages, preferably using syslog, printf which helps to debug/triage the issues and understand the functional flow of the system.
+The CM HAL component must record all errors and critical informative messages.
+This can be achieved by using either the printf or the syslog method.
+These tools are useful in identifying, and debugging the issues and understanding the functional flow of the system.

 The logging should be consistent across all HAL components.